huBioinfo/CytoCommunity/README.md

 **CytoCommunity represents the first computational tool for end-to-end unsupervised and supervised analyses of single-cell spatial omics maps and enables discovery of conditional-specific cell-cell communication patterns across variable spatial scales.**

-This version (main branch) is CytoCommunity V1.1.0.
+This latest version (main branch) is CytoCommunity V1.1.0.
 Please refer to https://github.com/huBioinfo/CytoCommunity/releases for previous versions.

 ## Installation